joshbduncan/AiCommandPalette/CHANGLOG.md

 ## Added

+- Startup builder/customizer to set exactly what displays when Ai Command Palette first opens
 - Confirmation dialog when clearing recent commands

 ## Changed

 - Complete rebuild of command palette, goto palette, and workflow builder (ScriptUI dialog)
-- Better sorting with recent command showing higher in results list
+- Better sorting with recent commands showing higher in results list (Issue #24)
-- Query now also uses the command type when searching (can be toggled)
+- Query now also uses the command type when searching (can be toggled on/off)
+- Rebuilt preferences updater to keep old prefs working with new versions and functions
 - Split `config` and `builtin` command types in [CSV Builder Sheet](https://docs.google.com/spreadsheets/d/1T-pBrLAOL3WuF1K7h6Wo_vIUa0tui9YiX591YqqKMdA/edit#gid=800918162)
     - The above change affected the following commands
         - `config_buildWorkflow` -> `builtin_buildWorkflow`